Image

 The LDP application process in Missouri can be complex, but working with an experienced Saline County, MO DWI attorney can help you regain your driving privileges as quickly as possible.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Saline County, MO
+Why You Need a Saline County, MO DWI Administrative Hearing Lawyer

 Fighting a DWI license suspension in Saline County, MO requires legal experience and technical knowledge—our Saline County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Saline County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why our Saline County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Use of state-approved testing machines